markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 For homogeneous Postgres, MySQL and SQL Server migrations, or hetrogeneous migrations DDL operations are currently restriced to table layouts.
 Migration of indexes and other schema objects is not currently supported.

-YADAMU currently supports Oracle Database versions 11.2.x and later, Postgres 11 and later,  MySQL 8.0.12, MariaDB 5.5 and SQL Server 14.
+Supported Databases :
+* Oracle 11.2.x and later
+* Microsoft SQL Server 2017 and later
+* Postgres 11 and later
+* MySQL 8.0.12 and later
+* MariaDB 5.5 and later

+Experimenal support is available for
+* MongoDB 4.0 and later
+* Snowflake Data Warehouse

 Support for other databases as well as older versions of Oracle, Postgres, MySQL/MariaDB and SQL Server is under consideration.